ATTN Students in Canada – Save on your student phone plans.

 (Optional Further Readings – for your reading pleasure

 3 – The Liberal government is planning to follow suite and reserve 40% of the new spectrum auction for smaller cellular providers such as Freedom Mobile and Videotron/Quebecor.
 This all makes to say that Freedom Mobile can be a very probable contender for student phone plans in Vancouver where competitive pricing is concerned.
+They certainly haven’t proven their reliability or customer service yet.

 4 – See how prices for phone plans in Canada compare to various developed countries globally.